This means I get to ask questions for a living.

 The cosmology bit means I sometimes ask big questions about the beginning of the universe, and how it got to be the way it is now, and where it might be going.
 The theoretical physicist bit means the questions themselves have to make sense; they should fit into some sort of framework through which we hope to apprehend the rules of the universe in general.

 In fact, as a Declarative Theoretical Physicist, I strive to allow the art of achieving the what in my predictions to dictate the stories of the how.
 Towards this end I study and looks for new structures in the scattering amplitudes of relativistic quantum field theories.

-I joined IPhT and moved to Europe as an awardee of the 2014 call for European Research Commission Starting Grants.
+I joined the faculty of Northwestern University in 2018.
 I’ve been a Member of the Institute for Advanced Study in Princeton,NJ and held a postdoctoral position at the Stanford Institute for Theoretical Physics.
 I received my doctorate at UCLA in 2010, after earning my undergraduate degree from Caltech in 2005.

 Having been one of the unfortunately few beneficiaries of successfully transitioning from industry into research-driven academia, I’ve developed some opinions.
-For the most part, theoretical Physics and industry are separated by a semi-permeable membrane flowing the other way.
+For the most part, theoretical physics and industry are separated by a semi-permeable membrane flowing from academia to business.
 I strongly feel it is in the best interests of both for there to be much more bi-directional cross-over.
 Indeed if you are not in academia, but you have interest in contributing to fundamental research, please feel free to drop me a line.

-I currently live with Liz and our four children on Île Saint Louis, in central Paris.
+I currently live with Liz and our four children in a momentum eigenstate.